 “Soul of Vietnamese Village” continues with a scene of making traditional handicraft products of rural people.
-Each period of the process is arranged to specific groups of people to get the most effective results.
-The sound of musical instruments and stage effects contribute to make this scene more alive and beautiful.
+Each period of the process is arranged for specific groups of people to get the most effective results.
+The sound of musical instruments and stage effects contribute to making this scene more alive and beautiful.

 Girls Washing Hair – Thiếu Nữ Gội Đầu

 This act gives the audience the poetry image of a beautiful woman sitting next to a huge jar in the “yếm đào” – the traditional brassiere of Vietnamese women – to washing her hair and body.
 On the background of “Ca trù” folk music and dark light in the night, the sound and light effects will give you a peaceful feeling.